abcarstensen/abcarstensen.github.io/_publications/2019-08-01-Carstensen-et-al_2019_spatial-best-examples.md

 title: '“Natural concepts” revisited in the spatial-topological domain: Universal tendencies in focal spatial relations'
 collection: publications
 permalink: /publication/2019-08-01-spatial-best-examples
-excerpt: 'Alexandra Carstensen, George Kachergis, Noah Hermalin, and Terry Regier (2019, to appear).
+excerpt: 'Carstensen, A., Kachergis, G., Hermalin, N., and Regier, T. (2019, to appear).
 “Natural concepts” revisited in the spatial-topological domain: Universal tendencies in focal spatial relations.
 In Proceedings of the 41st Annual Meeting of the Cognitive Science Society.'
 date: 2019-08-01
 venue: 'Proceedings of the 41st Annual Meeting of the Cognitive Science Society'
 ---